RockefellerArchiveCenter/project_electron/README.md

 ## Usage
 Use `bundle exec jekyll build` to build the initial Jekyll `_site` directory which can be served.

-Run `bundle exec htmlproofer ./_site` to validate HTML output with [htmlproofer](https://github.com/gjtorikian/html-proofer).
+Run `bundle exec htmlproofer --assume-extension ./_site` to validate HTML output with [htmlproofer](https://github.com/gjtorikian/html-proofer).

 ## License